danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

   - "Build and Publish a Presentation with RevealJS and Github"
 ---

-When building software, especially for complex financial scenarios, it's crucial to determine if you're on the right track before investing significant effort in selecting the language to build in, framework, architecture, automated testing, and setting up CI/CD pipelines.
+When building software, it's crucial to determine if you're on the right track before investing significant effort in selecting the language to build in, framework, architecture, automated testing, and setting up CI/CD pipelines.
 Rapid prototyping allows you to quickly reach valuable insights and validate your approach.

 I had an opportunity to collaborate with [John Stapleton](https://openpolicyontario.com/), a subject matter expert on social assistance policy and poverty reduction, on an Old Age Security (OAS) breakeven calculator, targeted at low income Canadian seniors.
 The [Old Age Security](https://www.canada.ca/en/services/benefits/publicpensions/cpp/old-age-security.html) pension is a monthly payment Canadians can get if they are 65 and older.
 This post will demonstrate how I used ChatGPT to quickly build a prototype and validate our ideas.
 The final prototype is available [here](https://danielabar.github.io/oas-delay-calculator-prototype/).

+This is the first part of a two-part series.
 In this first part, I'll walk you through the problem we aimed to address and the initial steps in building the prototype, including setting up the necessary calculations and visualization.
+In [Part 2](../rapid-prototype-chatgpt-oas-breakeven-part2), we’ll dive deeper into building the user interface, handling inputs, and refining the prototype.

 **Disclaimer:** The content in this post is for informational purposes only and should not be considered financial advice.
 The OAS pension breakeven calculator prototype is a tool designed to illustrate potential outcomes based on specific scenarios.
 Individual financial situations vary, and it’s important to consult with a qualified financial advisor or professional before making any decisions regarding Old Age Security (OAS) or other financial matters.